Environmental variables allow you to fine-tune the synthetics job manager configuration to meet your specific environmental and functional needs.

 New Relic is not liable for any modifications you make to the synthetics job manager files.

-To achieve higher total throughput, you can install multiple SJM Helm releases in the same Kubernetes namespace.
+The correct strategy is to deploy multiple SJM instances, each as its own Helm release.
 Each SJM will compete for jobs from the same private location, providing load balancing, failover protection, and an increased total job throughput.